OpenZeppelin/ethernaut/client/src/gamedata/tr/descriptions/levels/motorbike_complete.md

 This was a slightly simplified version of what has really been discovered after months of the release of UUPS pattern.

-Takeways: never leaves implementation contracts uninitialized ;)
+Takeways: never leave implementation contracts uninitialized ;)

 If you're interested in what happened, read more [here](https://forum.openzeppelin.com/t/uupsupgradeable-vulnerability-post-mortem/15680).